Collapsi is strongly solved

 \section{Future work}

-In late June 2025, Collapsi's designer offered an updated set of rules for the game, described as version 1.2.0, with minor modifications to the rules for movement from jokers.
-The solver should be expanded to allow for analysis of the new game, which may differ in its theoretical status.

-The game exploration above was performed exhaustively without consideration for how this solution could inform human play.
-Now that a solver exists and perfect moves can be retrieved easily, its moves should be considered qualitatively, since they might highlight strategies that players could follow without deep analysis to improve their play, especially in the early game where it can be difficult to understand the value of a move can be difficult to evaluate.
+Now that perfect moves can be computed easily, a qualitative analysis of perfect moves might yield strategies that players could follow to improve their play, especially in the early game where the value of a move can be difficult to evaluate.